Kris Bryant Preview, Player Props: Rockies vs. Twins

-On Friday, Kris Bryant (.128 on-base percentage in past 10 games, 190 points below season-long percentage) and the Colorado Rockies play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 8:10 PM ET.
+Kris Bryant is back in action for the Colorado Rockies against Emilio Pagan and the Minnesota TwinsSeptember 30 at 8:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Dodgers.
+He returns to action for the first time since September 26, when he went 1-for-4 with a double and an RBI against the Dodgers.

 Sportsbook Promo Codes